MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/4-exercise-debug-express.md

 When I want to become familiar with an app, I find it helpful to run and step through an app with the debugger.
-Let's do this together.

 Let's start by opening the app in Visual Studio Code.